gardener/etcd-druid/README.md

 ## Start using or developing `etcd-druid` locally

 If you are looking to try out druid then you can use a [Kind](https://kind.sigs.k8s.io/) cluster based setup.

 ![Deploy an etcd cluster](docs/assets/etcd-druid-demo.gif)

 For detailed documentation, see our `/docs` folder.
 Please find the [index](docs/README.md) here.

-## Roadmap

-Upcoming enhancements are captured as druid-enhancement-proposal [a.k.a DEP] [here](https://github.com/gardener/etcd-druid/tree/4e9971aba3c3880a4cb6583d05843eabb8ca1409/docs/proposals).

 ## Contributions